COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Skeleton/README.md

 mod = Module(stmt* body, type_ignore* type_ignores)
 ```

-According to the AST grammar of Module, the class `ModuleMod` has two fields, i.e., lists of body statements `body: ArrayList<Stmt>` and unique ID of current AST `astID: int`.
+According to the AST grammar of Module, the class `ASTModule` has two fields, i.e., lists of body statements `body: ArrayList<Stmt>` and unique ID of current AST `astID: int`.

 Each AST corresponds to a Python source file.
 The `astID` is also used to find the path to the XML file and corresponding Python code.
 For instance, given `astID` as 1, the XML file and Python file are `resources/pythonxml/python_1.xml` and `resources/pythonxml/python_1.py`, respectively.

 All fields of `ASTModule` should be private.
-You should implement its constructors and all methods we marked as `TODO`.
+You should implement all methods we marked as `TODO`.
 Besides, you may need to define more methods according to your needs during the development, such as `getter` or `setter` to access private fields from other classes.

 #### ASTParser